Spiritual Causes and Treatment of Addiction

 There is some anecdotal evidence of the healing power of hallucinogens, like ayahuasca from South America and ibogaine from Gabon.
 However, these drugs are very powerful and can cause serious side effects.
 Still, their potential applications for addiction treatment are promising enough to initiate several government-sponsored studies.

 Buddhist philosophy views addiction as a consequence of karma, or actions performed in a past life.
-Without practiced awareness, people repeat patterns of addiction lifetime over lifetime and never get to the root of their sadness.
+Without practiced awareness, people repeat patterns of addiction lifetime over a lifetime and never get to the root of their sadness.

 Practices like meditation and mindfulness help people detach from their thoughts, emotions, and impulsive behaviors and eventually find a more sustainable source of peace.